 College Credit while in High School

-Students participating in accelerated learning are usually starting on a pathway to a college degree or certificate.
-These programs aim to provide seamless bridges that support and encourage a college-going culture and reduce gaps in college access and academic achievement.
+Students participating in Accelerated Learning are usually starting on a pathway to a college degree or certificate.
+These programs aim to provide bridges that support and encourage a college-going culture and reduce gaps in college access and academic achievement.
 They can smooth the transition into a college or university by enabling high school students to successfully earn college credit and better prepare for postsecondary expectations.

 Forms of Accelerated Learning in Oregon

 In Dual Credit courses, the high school teacher is qualified to act as a proxy faculty member for the college or university when teaching the course.
 These courses are sufficiently similar to enable the student to be described as “taking a course” from the postsecondary institution.
 Through ORS 340.310, HECC was charged with developing standards for dual credit and other high school based college credit partnership programs.

 Sponsored Dual Credit